 Around 380 million in other regions

 Instagram is seemingly the platform that benefitted most from TikTok’s removal in the region, with YouTube also seeing a solid increase.
-TikTok reportedly had over 200 million Indian users at the time it was banned, and that crowd of users has since fragmented off into various new places, with Snapchat also gathering up cast-offs, and enhancing connections with Indian users, as connective capacity in the Indian market increases.
+TikTok reportedly had over 200 million Indian users at the time it was banned, and that crowd of users has since fragmented off into various new places, with Snap also gathering up cast-offs, and enhancing connection with Indian users, as connective capacity in the Indian market increases.

-Snapchat has also benefited from the reformation of its Android app, with Android being the most popular OS, by far, in the Indian region.
+Snap has also benefited from the reformation of its Android app, with Android being the most popular OS, by far, in the Indian region.

-According to a lawsuit filed in 2017, when the issue of slow international adoption was raised at an internal Snapchat meeting, Spiegel explained that ‘this app is only for rich people.
+According to a lawsuit filed in 2017, when the issue of slow international adoption was raised at an internal Snap meeting, Spiegel explained that ‘this app is only for rich people.
 I don’t want to expand into poor countries like India and Spain’.
-Spiegel has denied that this exchange ever happened, but even so, the essence of Spiegel’s reported stance was evident in its resistance to update its Android UX, which effectively made Snapchat far less accessible for people on lower-quality devices, or with limited data plans.
+Spiegel has denied that this exchange ever happened, but even so, the essence of Spiegel’s reported stance was evident in its resistance to update its Android UX, which effectively made Snap far less accessible for people on lower-quality devices, or with limited data plans.

 “The use and creation of Augmented Reality has also resonated with Indian Snapchatters, who often utilise Snapchat AR to celebrate cultural moments.
 In India, Snapchatters play with Augmented Reality Lenses over 50 billion times every month, and over 85% of Snapchatters use Lenses to visually express themselves during festive months in India.”